 The only catch?
 Currently, collagen supplements on the market contain animal-derived collagen.
 They’re sourced from the bones, cartilage, and skin of animals, like beef (bovine) and fish.

-Luckily, there are options for vegan collagen supplements.
-But instead of providing actual collagen, these products contain nutrients that support collagen synthesis instead.
+Luckily, there are options for vegan collagen supplements that don’t contain animal products.
+Instead of providing actual collagen, these products contain nutrients that represent the building blocks that support the body’s natural production of human collagen.

-We recommend checking with your healthcare provider before taking a new supplement.
+We recommend checking with your healthcare provider before taking any new supplement.
 This is especially important if you’re taking prescription medication, pregnant or breastfeeding, or have a pre-existing medical condition.
-If your provider gives you the green light, consider our top picks for vegan collagen supplements, below.
+If your provider gives you the green light, consider our top picks for the best vegan collagen supplements, below.

 Our Picks at At a Glance